nnaatti/Project-Management-Portfolio/README.md

 ## Customization

-- Replace "Your Name" in `index.html` with your own name and update the About section text.
-- Update the contact info block in `index.html` with your email and phone number.
-- Adjust project and service descriptions to reflect your experience.
+If you fork this repository, update the name and contact info in `index.html` and adjust project and service descriptions to match your experience.